Reading time: 5 min.

 In fact, while pattern baldness is progressive, most hair loss related to male pattern baldness begins at the temples [1].
 So it’s likely you’ll notice thinning here before it spreads across your scalp.

-Areas of the scalp typically affected by male pattern baldness
+Areas of the scalp which are typically affected by male pattern baldness

 Four areas typically affected by male pattern baldness: temples (T), frontal (F), mid-frontal (M), and vertex/crown (V)